lildann/bank-tech-test/README.md

 ### Approach

 * Each instance of the account starts with a balance of zero.
-* When the user deposits money, this changes the balance, and pushes the date, the credit value and the current balance (as a formatted string) to the statement array.
+* When the user deposits money, this changes the balance, and a new deposit transaction is instantiated, which is pushed to the transactions array
-* The same happens for a withdrawal, only the string that is pushed to the statement array has the debit value and updated balance, as well as the date of the withdrawal.
+* The same happens for a withdrawal, only a new withdrawal transaction is instantiated and pushed to the transactions array.
 * To get a statement, the user must call the method print_statement() for an overview of their account activity.

 ### Screenshot of running app